maxsnew/maxsnew.github.io/content/index.md

 ---
-title: Max New
+title: Max S. New
 ---

-# Max New
+# Max S. New

 ![][max-pic]